leberns/sp-hello-events/spfx-hello-events/README.md

 * In VS Code, place a breakpoint in the source code and start the debugger (by pressing F5 or Debug > Start Debugging)

 * Test the web part with Google Chrome and check the breakpoint

+### Unit-Testing

+Refer to [Testing a SPFx Project with Jest](./testing-spfx-with-jest.md) for a description about how tests were configured, written and performed within this project.

 ### NPM Packages